 The dissemination of AHURI funded research is central to our mission of providing a high quality evidence base for policy development and practice change.
 This research is free to download due to the continued funding AHURI receives from the Australian Government and each state and territory government.

 Typically, AHURI funded projects result in three research reports:

-A Positioning Paper presents a comprehensive review of academic and policy literature to establish what is known about an issue.
+AHURI Positioning Papers present a comprehensive review of academic and policy literature to establish what is known about an issue.
 Knowledge gaps are identified and the paper includes a methodological statement of how the research addresses those gaps.
 It includes a discussion of the conceptual issues and theoretical framework that informs the methodology of a research project.
-The report also specifies how the findings will productively inform policy development.
+They also specify how the findings will productively inform policy development.

 Search Positioning Papers